greensms-io/greensms-node/README.md

 greenSmsInstance.account.balance(cb);
 ```

+## Compatibility

+`greensms-node` is compatible with Node.js 12+ and tested until 19.x.

 ## Methods

 - You can either use username/password combination or auth token to create an object with constructor